Jin Daebang jeon: Plot

-During China’s Song Dynasty, there was a man named Jin Daebang that lived in the Takju province.
+During China's Song dynasty, there was a man named Jin Daebang that lived in the Takju province.
 Jin Daebang was born into an affluent and prosperous household, in his parents’ old age, but did not listen to his parents and became enamored with alcohol and womanizing.
-When his father passed away, Jin Daebang roams the country with a vagabond.
+When his father died, Jin Daebang roams the country with a vagabond.
 He later becomes engaged to the daughter of the Yang household, but she was also a wicked woman.

-Jin Daebang and his wife drove out his mother and younger sibling from their family home and lived a life of debauchery with his father’s inheritance.
-Unable to bear this sight any longer, his mother goes to Jin Daebang’s home, where she finds her daughter-in-law alone.
-She begs Lady Yang, Jin Daebang’s wife, to persuade Jin Daebang to settle down and live a peaceful life.
-Lady Yang retorts that if Jin Daebang does not even listen to his parents, what makes her think that he will listen to his wife, and angrily tells his mother not to blame her for her son’s bad behavior.
+Jin Daebang and his wife drove out his mother and younger sibling from their family home and lived a life of debauchery with his father's inheritance.
+Unable to bear this sight any longer, his mother goes to Jin Daebang's home, where she finds her daughter-in-law alone.
+She begs Lady Yang, Jin Daebang's wife, to persuade Jin Daebang to settle down and live a peaceful life.
+Lady Yang retorts that if Jin Daebang does not even listen to his parents, what makes her think that he will listen to his wife, and angrily tells his mother not to blame her for her son's bad behavior.
 Weeping, his mother returns home.

 When Jin Daebang returns, Lady Yang lies and tells him that while he was gone, his mother visited and threatened to have Lady Yang put to death by dismemberment for committing a crime of morality.
 Jin Daebang finds his mother and expresses his fury towards her, upon which his mother goes to the district office and informs the county governor of the situation.
 The county governor, Kim Uibaek, is an exceedingly filial son.
-He summons Jin Daebang’s family and teaches them the error of their ways—admonishing Jin Daebang’s mother for failing to properly teach her son, rebuking his younger brother for their lack of brotherly affection, informing Lady Yang of exemplary benevolent wives and the seven valid causes for divorce, and teaching Jin Daebang the ways of filial sons.
+He summons Jin Daebang's family and teaches them the error of their ways—admonishing Jin Daebang's mother for failing to properly teach her son, rebuking his younger brother for their lack of brotherly affection, informing Lady Yang of exemplary benevolent wives and the seven valid causes for divorce, and teaching Jin Daebang the ways of filial sons.
 The entire family realizes their failures and wrongdoings, and the county governor vacates their crimes and forgives them, sending them back home.

-Afterwards, the family lives peacefully together and a rumor spreads regarding Jin Daebang’s reforms.
-The emperor hears this rumor and builds a filial son’s memorial gate, grants Jin Daebang a government position, and renames their village “Hyojachon” (Village of the Filial Son).
+Afterwards, the family lives peacefully together and a rumor spreads regarding Jin Daebang's reforms.
+The emperor hears this rumor and builds a filial son's memorial gate, grants Jin Daebang a government position, and renames their village “Hyojachon” (Village of the Filial Son).
 Jin Daebang becomes the governor of Gangneung and rules the people justly and effectively.
 He faithfully supports his mother until her death, and has three sons and one daughter with his wife—all of them happily living a harmonious life.
 Jin Daebang thereafter lives for a long time until he peacefully passes away.